 Some modifications may be necessary due to time, facility, and /or equipment constraints.
-Exams: There are two (2) major exams this semester (Exam I = mid-term and the Exam II = final exam).
-The final exam will be cumulative (i.e., comprehensive).

-The exams will be based upon material covered in the reading assignments, lectures, discussions, etc. Questions on the exams will be subjective (i.e., short essay = at least three or four paragraphs; and long essay = more than five paragraphs) questions.
+Exams: There are two (2) major exams this semester (Exam I = mid-term and Exam II = final exam) given during the semester.
+The exams will be based upon material covered in the reading assignments, lectures, discussions, etc. Questions on the exams will be subjective (i.e., short essay = at least three or four paragraphs; and/or long essay = more than five paragraphs) questions.